 Exchanging Class F shares for Class A shares - You can exchange Class F shares held in a qualified fee-based program for Class A shares without paying an initial Class A sales charge if you are leaving or have left the fee-based program.
 Your financial intermediary can also convert Class F-1 shares to Class A shares without a sales charge if they are held in a brokerage account and they were initially transferred to the account or converted from Class C shares.
 You can exchange Class F shares received in a conversion from Class C shares for Class A shares at any time without paying an initial Class A sales charge if you notify American Funds Service Company of the conversion when you make your request.
-If you have already redeemed your Class F shares, the foregoing requirements apply and you must purchase Class
+If you have already redeemed your Class F shares, the foregoing requirements apply and you must purchase Class A shares within 90 days after redeeming your Class F shares to receive the Class A shares without paying an initial Class A shares without the class A shares the class A shares without the class A shares withou

-A shares within 90 days after redeeming your Class F shares to receive the Class A shares without paying an initial Class A sales charge.
+Exchanging Class A or Class T shares for Class F shares - If you are part of a qualified fee-based program or approved self-directed platform and you wish to exchange your Class A or

-Exchanging Class A or Class T shares for Class F shares - If you are part of a qualified fee-based program or approved self-directed platform and you wish to exchange your Class A or Class T shares for Class F shares to be held in the program, any Class A or Class T sales charges (including contingent deferred sales charges) that you paid or are payable will not be credited back to your account.
+Class T shares for Class F shares to be held in the program, any Class A or Class T sales charges (including contingent deferred sales charges) that you paid or are payable will not be credited back to your account.